oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 7: Improve linter checks
 **Context**

-Coding style is extremely important to maintain a large codebase with multiple contributors.
-Oppia has a [style guide](https://github.com/oppia/oppia/wiki/Coding-style-guide) that highlights the basic requirements for coding style.
-To ensure our code follows the style guide, we use linter check scripts that are called before any code is pushed in the github repo.
-Our Python linter doesn’t check if strings use single quotes and not double quotes.
-It would be useful to have that check added as well for Python.
+Coding style is very important when maintaining a large codebase with multiple contributors!
+Oppia has a [style guide](https://github.com/oppia/oppia/wiki/Coding-style-guide) that highlights basic requirements for coding style.
+To ensure our code follows the style guide, we use lint-check scripts that are called before any code is pushed in the github repo.
+However, our Python linter doesn’t check if strings use single quotes and not double quotes.
+It would be useful to have that check added for Python as well.
 [[Issue tracker link](https://github.com/oppia/oppia/issues/5663)]

 **Deliverables**